NiwakaDev/shared_enum_between_rust_and_swift/README.md

 # shared_enum_between_rust_and_swift
-This is an example of how to share enum between rust and swift.
+This is an example of how to share enum with associated data between rust and swift.

 ## Build